dinchen1089/learn_next_js/README.md

 2. A custom error UIs for a specific segments can be create using the file system

 ## Recovering from error

+## Handling errors in nested routes

+1. Error always bubble up to find the closest parent error boundary.
+2. An error.tsx file handles errors not just for its own folder, but for all the nested child segment below it too.
+3. By strategically placing error.tsx file at different levels in your route folders, you can control exactly how detailed your error handling gets